EpicCash/epic/README.md

   * Transaction fees are based on the number of Outputs created/destroyed and total transaction size.
   * Smooth curve for difficulty adjustments.

 ## Status

-Epic is live with testnet.
+Epic is live with mainnet.

 ## Getting Started

 To build and try out Epic, see the [build docs](doc/build.md).

-To run the Testnet, see the tutorial of [how to run the test net](doc/running.org).
+To run the Epic Cash blockchain on Linux distributions, see the tutorial of [How to run the Epic Cash blockchain on Linux](doc/running.org).

 ## Credits